 If you no longer wish to be contacted for marketing purposes, please click here to unsubscribe.

 Data is held in the United Kingdom using different (multiple) servers.
-AKT II Limited does not store personal data outside the EEA.
+AKT II Limited does not store personal data outside the UK or EEA.

 If you wish to exercise your right described above or for any question you may have, please contact us at firstname.lastname@example.org.

 For complete information regarding your rights, please visit the Information Commissioner’s Office (ICO) website at https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights.

 If you follow a link from our website, application or service to another site or service, this Privacy Notice will no longer apply.
 We are not responsible for the information handling practices of third party sites or services and we encourage you to read the privacy notices appearing on those sites or services.

 This website is owned and operated by AKT II Limited.